Amber: Composition

+Formation

 Molecular polymerization, resulting from high pressures and temperatures produced by overlying sediment, transforms the resin first into copal.
 Sustained heat and pressure drives off terpenes and results in the formation of amber.
 For this to happen, the resin must be resistant to decay.
 Many trees produce resin, but in the majority of cases this deposit is broken down by physical and biological processes.
 Exposure to sunlight, rain, microorganisms, and extreme temperatures tends to disintegrate the resin.
 For the resin to survive long enough to become amber, it must be resistant to such forces or be produced under conditions that exclude them.
 Fossil resins from Europe fall into two categories, the Baltic ambers and another that resembles the Agathis group.
 Fossil resins from the Americas and Africa are closely related to the modern genus Hymenaea, while Baltic ambers are thought to be fossil resins from plants of the family Sciadopityaceae that once lived in north Europe.